cedadev/ceda-cc/CCCC/branches/branch-sp/README.txt

  2. If you have the setuptools package you can execute the following from the distribution directory:
     $ python setup.py install

+If you install ceda-cc in this way you can use the --copy-config command to export the default configuration into a directory where you can edit the configuration.

 Called from python:
 ------------------